-- Recursive types must include a nominal type in the recursion (not mere type definitions, or other structural types such as vectors or tuples). - A recursive enum item must have at least one non-recursive constructor (in order to give the recursion a basis case). - The size of a recursive type must be finite; in other words the recursive fields of the type must be pointer types. - Recursive type definitions can cross module boundaries, but not module visibility boundaries, or crate boundaries (in order to simplify the module system and type checker).
+- A recursive enum item must have at least one non-recursive constructor (in order to give the recursion a basis case). - The size of a recursive type must be finite; in other words the recursive fields of the type must be pointer types. - Recursive type definitions can cross module boundaries, but not module visibility boundaries, or crate boundaries (in order to simplify the module system and type checker).